Gang of Four: Downfall

 An emergency session of the Politburo was to take place in the Great Hall of the People that evening.
 Their presence was required.
 Since Wang Dongxing had been their ally, they did not suspect him...
 As they passed through the swinging doors into the entrance lobby, they were apprehended and led off in handcuffs.
 A special 8341 unit then went to Madam Mao's residence at No. 17 Fisherman's Terrace and arrested her.
 That night Mao Yuanxin was arrested in Manchuria, and the propagandists of the Gang of Four in Peking University and in newspaper offices were taken into custody.
 All was done with quiet and efficiency.
 In Shanghai, the Gang's supporters received a message to come to Beijing "for a meeting".
 They came and were arrested.
 Thus, without shedding a drop of blood, the plans of the Gang of Four to wield supreme power were ended.

-According to historian Immanuel C.Y.
-Hsü, the operation was not completely bloodless – Wang Hongwen killed two of the guards trying to capture him and was wounded himself before being subdued.

 Beginning on 21 October, nationwide denunciations of the Gang began, which culminated in the December release of files related to the Gang's alleged crimes to the public.
 The party issued a denunciation of the Gang of Four as "left in form, right in essence".
 Government media blamed the Gang of Four and Lin Biao for the excesses of the Cultural Revolution.
 According to both civilian and government accounts, celebrations were prominent and nationwide, not limited to the streets of Beijing and other major cities.
 During the nationwide "Movement of Exposition, Criticism and Uncovering (揭批查运动)" millions of formerly "rebel faction" red guards were publicly criticized as they were thought to be related to the Gang of Four.
 For many Chinese, the Gang, and its head Jiang Qing in particular, were a living symbol of everything that had gone wrong during the Cultural Revolution and their downfall was taken as a sign that China was on the brink of a new era.